Body of Knowledge

 Ewe & Ga rhythms, Sankofa architecture

 "Birth we dance, harvest we dance, death, we dance."
 Traditional rhythms have ritual purpose and a vocabulary of steps.
 Lucky Lartey embodies rhythm through his Jamestown Collective and avant-garde architectural experiments in Sankofa space-time.
+We discuss the influence of an Ewe Rhythm (Dzigbordi) on Steve Reich.
+Reich acknowledges Ewe influence on his website, with regard to his composition, Drumming.

 Mandinka rhythm master